alinadubenco/padlab/README.md

 }
 ```

 Logstash, on its turn, is forwarding the logs to Elasticsearch.
-This is configured as well in [pipeline\logstash.conf](pipeline\logstash.conf) file as follows:
+This is configured as well in [pipeline/logstash.conf](pipeline/logstash.conf) file as follows:
 ```
 output {
     elasticsearch {